AMReX-Astro/Castro/paper/paper.md

 bibliography: paper.bib
 ---

-# Summary
+# Summary Castro is a highly parallel, adaptive mesh, multiphysics
-Castro is a highly parallel, adaptive mesh, multiphysics simulation code for compressible astrophysical flows.
+simulation code for compressible astrophysical flows.
+It has been used to simulate different progenitor models of Type Ia supernovae, X-ray bursts, core-collapse and electron capture supernovae, and dynamics in exoplanets.
+Together, Castro, the low Mach number code MAESTROeX [@maestroex], and the cosmology code Nyx [@nyx] make up the AMReX-Astrophysics Suite of open-source, adaptive mesh, performance portable astrophysical simulation codes.

-The core hydrodynamics solver in Castro is based on a the directionally unsplit corner transport upwind method of XX with piecewise parabolic reconstruction XX.
+The core hydrodynamics solver in Castro [@castro] is based on a the directionally unsplit corner transport upwind method of [@ctu] with piecewise parabolic reconstruction [@ppm].
 Modeling reactive flows in stellar environments is a core capability of Castro.
 Astrophysical reaction networks are stiff and require implicit integration techniques for accurate and stable solutions.
 In Castro, we have